 They say that after just a few weeks of quiet

 The sky is no longer thick with fumes

 But blue and grey and clear.

 They say that in the streets of Assisi

 People are singing to each other

-across the empty squares, keeping their windows open so that those who are alone may hear the sounds of family around them.
-They say that a hotel in the West of Ireland is busy spreading fliers with her number through the neighbourhood So that the elders may have someone to call on.
+across the empty squares,

+keeping their windows open

+so that those who are alone may hear the sounds of family around them.
+They say that a hotel in the West of Ireland Is offering free meals and delivery to the housebound.
+Today a young woman I know is busy spreading fliers with her number through the neighbourhood So that the elders may have someone to call on.